-Aside from his single Ruckus released in 2020 with Marauda, Trampa has been on a bit of a hiatus since 2019, leaving fans pondering what his next move could be.
+Aside from Ruckus released in 2020 with Marauda, Trampa has been on a hiatus leaving fans pondering his next move.
 Taking time to find himself and harness his creative energy during the pandemic, Trampa has put together an extensive ten-track LP showcasing everything in his repertoire.

 Released on Never Say Die Records on April 30th, Trampa’s debut album titled Disrespect is everything you’d expect from the rowdy producer and more.
 Trampa shows his production can exist outside of the typical bass sound that he has pioneered over the years, yet still stays true to what makes Trampa, well, Trampa.
 As fans, we finally get what many of us have been craving all along.
 A glance into the mind of one of the most prolific artists in bass music as Disrespect solidifies Trampa’s diverse capabilities.